firdaushussin03/AI-Customer-Support-Ticket-Analytics/README.md

 The dashboard enables several operational insights, including:

-- Technical Support tickets generated the highest number of customer requests.
+- Technical Issue tickets generated the highest number of customer requests, narrowly ahead of Refund Request (1,472 vs. 1,460).
 - Products with longer average resolution times generally received lower customer satisfaction ratings.
 - High-priority unresolved tickets were more likely to have negative customer sentiment.
-- Email and Chat were the most frequently used customer support channels.
+- Ticket volume was nearly identical across channels — Email (1,797), Social Media (1,785), Phone (1,768), and Chat (1,754) — a spread of under 3% from highest to lowest, so no single channel dominated intake.
 - A small number of products accounted for a large proportion of support tickets, indicating potential product quality or usability issues.

 ---